Su23-CS5008-Online-Lionelle/.github/profile/README.md

 Tests are then placed in those groups with increasing difficulty.
 If at any point you *fail* to pass all the tests in a group, grading *immediately* stops.
 However, you will be encouraged (and expected) to resubmit your assignment to eventually work your way through Mastery (ideally exceeds)!

 Auto-graded assignments will have the opportunity from the day they are released, so you can check in regularly.
 Some assignments have a mix of auto-grading and hand-grading, in which case, it will often take a week for us to give feedback for the assignment to be redone.
+This means you are limited on manually graded assignments just based on realistic time constraints.

 The goal with this type of grading is to give you goals that you can hit, and to let you focus on redoing work to make sure you get it done correctly.
 It provides an extreme level of flexibility, but it also means there isn't any "squeezing by" on your grade.